 (2) Design Standards

-- (i) Chain link fencing between the front façade and the street is prohibited. - (ii) No more than 30 percent of the front yard area shall be pavement.
-Driveway area is not included in this calculation. - (iii) See requirements for Street Trees at Article VIII, Section E (2).
+- (i) Chain link fencing between the front façade and the street is prohibited. - (ii) No more than 30 percent of the front yard area shall be pavement. - (iii) See requirements for Street Trees at Article VIII, Section E (2).